nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 6. You can ask for a code review in the [nuxeo-dev mailing list](mailto:nuxeo-dev@lists.nuxeo.com).
 7. [Package your plugin as a Nuxeo Package]({{page page='creating-nuxeo-packages'}}), if you want it to be on [Nuxeo Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/)  Plus it will be much easier for people to install it.

-In addition to code conventions and development good practices above-mentioned, wen creating a new module you should also take the following recommendations into considerations:
+In addition to code conventions and development good practices above-mentioned, when creating a new module you should also take the following recommendations into considerations:

 *   Align your code on a recent released version or on the latest development version.
 *   Provide a **clean POM** (well indented, no duplication, inheriting nuxeo-ecm POM, ...).